|

 And the women's view on the country scene?
 Well, as Southern Star alias

-company you will get anywhere" she says.
-"It's for whole families or for
+will get anywhere" she says.
+"It's for whole families or for singles.
+But the

 The club has not lost any of it's appeal from the early days.
 Sadly, many of the